Pet Passport Nicaragua

 Nicaragua does not quarantine healthy pets who meet the following requirements:

-- Your dog or cat must habe vaccinated for rabies between 30 days and 12 months prior to entering Nicaragua
+- Your dog or cat must have been vaccinated for rabies between 30 days and 12 months prior to entering Nicaragua

 - A licensed veterinarian must complete a Veterinary Certificate for Nicaragua within 14 days of travel stating that your pet is in good health and free from parasites such as fleas and ticks.
 Then a USDA or CFIA licensed veterinarian complete the form and you have it endorsed by the USDA or CFIA if traveling from the United States or Canada.
 If you are entering Nicaragua from another country, the Governing Authority of your country responsible for the import and export of animals should endorse the forms.

 - If your pet is traveling from the US or Canada, the Nicaraguan Consulate should endorse your forms although it is not required for entry.

 - The rabies certificate should be attached to this form for endorsement.